The Ultimate Guide to Go Links

 • go/lunch to quickly access that day’s lunch menu on a University network

-How do you use go links?
+How to use go links

 In order to use go links, a go links system must be set up for your organization.
 There are a number of different methods to accomplish this but using Trotto is the easiest.
 Simply download the browser extension and get started immediately with no restrictions.
 Other implementations include setting up an internal DNS, setting up a server for an open source solution, or trialing with an expensive competitor.